 Polyurethane Reaction Injection Molding Process, Pressure & Temperature

 Since these liquid polymers require less pressure (~100 psi) and lower temperatures (~90°) than typical ingredients, they can be injected into cost-efficient aluminum molds, lowering tooling costs.
-The molds are moderately heated (~190°), but the resulting exothermic reaction quickly brings the materials to (~325°) and promptly cures the part inside the mold.
+The molds are then moderately heated (~190°), but the resulting exothermic reaction quickly brings the materials to (~325°) and promptly cures the part inside the mold.

-The RIM Manufacturing process begins with polymer liquids (polyol and isocyanate) stored in large storage tanks and dispensed by large, high-pressure industrial pumps.
+The RIM molding process begins with polymer liquids (polyol and isocyanate) stored in large storage tanks and dispensed by large, high-pressure industrial pumps.
 The polymers are recirculated from the storage tanks to a multi-stream mix-head on the machined aluminum mold and back to the storage tanks in a continuous loop.

-Reaction Injection Molding not only offers significant advantages over injection molding, but also vacuum-forming, pressure-forming and cast molding.
+Reaction Injection Molding not only offers significant advantages over injection molding, but also vacuum-forming, pressure-forming, and cast molding.

-The admittedly longer production time of reaction injection molding is more than offset by its benefits to design, flexibility and cost-efficiency, not to mention the wide ranges of part size, design uniqueness, and overall superiority.
+The admittedly longer production time of reaction injection molding is more than offset by its benefits to design, flexibility, and cost-efficiency, not to mention the wide ranges of part size, design uniqueness, and overall superiority.